 All organisms (such as the California condor shown in Figure 1.6) use a source of energy for their metabolic activities.
 Some organisms capture energy from the Sun and convert it into chemical energy in food; others use chemical energy from molecules they take in.

 The diversity of life on Earth is a result of mutations, or random changes in hereditary material over time.
 These mutations allow the possibility for organisms to adapt to a changing environment.
 An organism that evolves characteristics fit for the environment will have greater reproductive success, subject to the forces of natural selection.

 Levels of Organization of Living Things

 Living things are highly organized and structured, following a hierarchy on a scale from small to large.
-The atom is the smallest and most fundamental unit of matter.
+The atom is the smallest and most fundamental unit of matter that retains the properties of an element.
 It consists of a nucleus surrounded by electrons.
 Atoms form molecules.
 A molecule is a chemical structure consisting of at least two atoms held together by a chemical bond.
 Many molecules that are biologically important are macromolecules, large molecules that are typically formed by combining smaller units called monomers.
 An example of a macromolecule is deoxyribonucleic acid (DNA) (Figure 1.7), which contains the instructions for the functioning of the organism that contains it.